arroyostack/arroyostack/README.md

 # :bust_in_silhouette: About Me:
-- Currently taking the Fullstack Pogramm at 4Geeks Academy.
-React, Python, Flask, SQLALquemy, Agile.
+- Currently completing an intensive full-stack coding bootcamp at 4Geeks Academy covering front and back-end languages.
 - Web Developer with a passion for problem solving and destructuring logic.
-- Currently completing an intensive full-stack coding bootcamp at 4Geeks Academy covering front and back-end languages.
 - Proficient in Javascript, React js, Vue js, Git, CSS, SASS and Html.
 - Great interest in unit and integration testing.
 - Dedicated and determined to remain up-to-date with the latest web development tools and trends.